Sign In / Sign Out

 - My ASU

 Did You Know?

 ASU students reported experiencing the following feelings at least once in the past 12 months:

 48.5% felt so depressed it was difficult to function.

 ASU Students Care

-Source: American College Health Association-National College Health Assessment: Arizona State University Metro Phoenix Campuses Spring 2018.
-Baltimore: American College Health Association; Spring 2018 (n=1,304).
+Source: American College Health Association-National College Health Assessment: Arizona State University, Spring 2019.
+Baltimore: American College Health Association; Spring 2019 (n=2,096).

 We encourage our ASU community to talk about mental illness, distress and suicide.
 By bringing these topics into open discussion, we make it easier to recognize the signs of someone struggling and can learn to take effective action to support the well-being of our friends, roommates, classmates and others.